7 Best Vulnerability Scanning Tools & Software for 2025

 • Incorporates zero-day vulnerabilities discovered by the Wiz research team

-How We Evaluated the Best Vulnerability Scanning Tools
+How We Evaluated the Best Vulnerability Scanners

 To select the best options from the remaining tools, we considered the key criteria relevant to the buying decision: scanned assets, user skill, price and licensing, scanning capabilities, integrations, and customer support.